juanpc2018/Best-GPU-for-x86_64-2010-2020/README.md

 MacPro 5,1 2010 requires a cable from TeamProfit that converts 2x mini 6-pin GPU to standard 8-pin GPU, some GPU's also require a 1 or 2x SATA ports to 6-pin GPU. </br>

 so far:
+1x GPU that does all is complicated. </br>
+2x GPU's:
-RTX 8000 + Radeon HD 7950 gives broad compatibility between OS. </br>
+RTX 8000 + Radeon HD 7950 gives broad compatibility between different OS. </br>
-Other configurations could be better. </br>
+3x or more GPU's alllows to optimize individually for each OS case/scenario. </br>
+eGPU's / Thunderbolt allows to swap GPU's much faster on any machine, but HD 7950 does Not work eGPU in OSX. </br>